 Christmas Cookie Recipe: White Chocolate Cherry Cookies

-A quick note about the almond extract – I used imitation because I am allergic to nuts and the imitation stuff is not derived from nuts at all.
+A quick note about the almond extract – I used imitation because I am allergic to nuts, and the imitation stuff is not derived from nuts.
 Feel free to use the real thing if you do not have nut allergies.
-If you don’t have vanilla bean paste, you can sub in vanilla extract instead.
+You can substitute vanilla extract if you don’t have vanilla bean paste.

 Cherry White Chocolate Cookies